pushnews/wordpress-plugin/readme.txt

 == Installation ==

-1. Create an account at Pushnews.eu
+1. Create an account at Pushnews
 2. Install the Pushnews plugin from the WordPress.org plugin directory or by uploading the Pushnews plugin folder to your wp-content/plugins directory.
 3. Activate the plugin and set the desired configurations.